AzureAiDevs/30_days_blog_generator/content/2023-04-28-stable-diffusion/body.md

-## 🚌 Get Creative with Stable Diffusion on Azure ML
+## 🚌 Get creative with Stable Diffusion on Azure ML

 [Today's article]({{ canonical }}) is takes you into the fascinating world of Stable Diffusion's image generative model.
 Stable Diffusion is a generative model that can generate images of faces, animals, and other objects, it's a lot of fun to play with, so let your imagination run wild.